Death Walks at Midnight

-La morte accarezza a mezzanotte (Death Walks at Midnight) is a 1972 giallo film directed by Luciano Ercoli and written by Ernesto Gastaldi, Guido Leoni, Mahnahén Velasco and Mannuel Velasco.
+Death Walks at Midnight (La morte accarezza a mezzanotte, Muerte acaricia a medianoche) is a 1972 giallo film directed by Luciano Ercoli and written by Ernesto Gastaldi, Guido Leoni, Mahnahén Velasco and Mannuel Velasco.
 It stars Susan Scott, Simón Andreu, Peter Martell, Claudie Lange and Carlo Gentili.

 Plot

 Fashion model Valentina agrees to help her journalist boyfriend Gio Baldi research the effects of a new hallucinogen similar to LSD.
 While under the influence of the drug, Valentina sees a man bludgeon a woman to death with a spiked gauntlet.
 Baldi publishes a report of her hallucinations; however, Valentina believes what she has seen is real.
 She begins to realise that the killer is stalking her, although neither Baldi nor the police will believe what she tells them.